operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 `olm.bundle.object` properties are used to inline (or reference) a bundle's manifests directly in the index.

 > **NOTE**: Core OLM does not require `olm.bundle.object` properties to be included on bundles.
-However, the OLM Package Server (used by tooling such as the kubectl operator plugin and the OpenShift console) does require these properties to be able to serve metadata about the packages in an index.
+However, the OLM Package
+> Server (used by tooling such as the kubectl operator plugin and the OpenShift console) does require these properties
+> to be able to serve metadata about the packages in an index.
 >
-> This property is in _alpha_ because it will likely be rendered obsolete when updates can be made to the OLM Package Server to no longer require manifests in the index.
+> This property is in _alpha_ because it will likely be rendered obsolete when updates can be made to the OLM Package
+> Server to no longer require manifests in the index.

-A bundle object property can contain inlined data using the `value.data` field, which must the base64-encoded string of that manifest
+A bundle object property can contain inlined data using the `value.data` field, which must the base64-encoded string of that manifest.

 Alternately, a bundle object property can be a reference to a file relative to the location of file in which the bundle is declared.
 Any referenced files must be within the catalog root.

 The `olm.bundle.object` property [cue][cuelang-spec] schema is:
 ```cue